archizzl/thingify/README.md

-# Spotify Accounts Authentication Examples
+# Playing with the Spotify API

 This project is built using a template that contains basic demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).